mybiblelog/mybiblelog-nuxt/nuxt/content/en/index.md

 ---
 seo:
-  title: My Bible Log
+  title: My Bible Log - Free Bible Reading Tracker
-  description: My Bible Log is a free online tool to help you track and organize your Bible reading
+  description: Track your Bible reading progress with My Bible Log, a free online Bible reading tracker.
+Set daily goals, take notes, and see your progress across all 66 books.
+No ads, no subscriptions — completely free.
 og:
-  title: My Bible Log
+  title: My Bible Log - Free Bible Reading Tracker
+  description: Track your Bible reading at your own pace with My Bible Log.
+Set daily goals, take notes, and make progress toward reading the entire Bible.
+Free, no ads, no subscriptions.
+ld_json:
+  name: My Bible Log
-  description: My Bible Log is a free online tool to help you track and organize your Bible reading
+  description: A free online Bible reading tracker that helps you track and organize your Bible reading
 ---

 <content-page-hero